Set Current Location

 The Van Rensselaer family from the Netherlands had a long and varied history in the development of the Albany and its environs.
 This house was built in 1797 for Elizabeth Van Rensselaer on one of the many landed estates owned by her uncle.
 It was named Ten Broeck after Elizabeth's husband and it remained in this line until the Olcott family purchased it 50 years later.
 Over the next 100 years, generations of Olcotts stayed in the house until it was sold to the Albany County Historical Association in 1948.
 Since then it has functioned as a museum and historical repository that exhibits artifacts and furnishings from the last two centuries.
 Visitors can tour the home and gardens upon the hillside as well as embark upon a journey back to the Federal-Colonial era inside the estate.
 The mansion also holds events throughout the year like jazz music or live theater, and if you're interested into renting out the home, that is also available.

 The USS Slater is a World War II destroyer docked on the Hudson River in Albany.
 It was used during World War II to fight Nazi U-Boats in the North Atlantic and is the only one of these destroyer escorts still on the water in the United States.
-Following a 15-year restoration, the boat is now completely restored to its original glory; visitors can see where the sailors lived and check out every corner of this ship with one of the amazingly informative guided tours.
+Following a 15-year restoration, the boat has been completely restored to its original glory, so much so that one can see where the sailors lived and carried out their daily exercises and operations.
 The Deck-by-Deck tour is particularly popular and offers an interactive experience that's sure to thrill all ages.
 Besides guided tours, the museum also offers a unique overnight camping activity where tourists get to live like a navy sailor.